IVYMWAI/PayStats/README.md

 The first step involves importing the above mentioned libraries.

+Before that,one has to install python libraries to the terminal using the command (pip install pandas).

-Loading the dataset from its csv file.
+Loading the dataset from its csv file to vscode.

 Data cleaning:Handling missing data,inconsistencies in the data and correcting wrong data.

-Data transformation:Converting the data into a more suitable format for analysis.This process involves normalizing the data,standardizing the data and grouping the data into various categories if necessary.
+Data transformation:Converting the data into a more suitable format for analysis.This process will involve normalizing the data,standardizing the data and grouping the data into various categories if necessary.

 Data analysis:This process will involve performing descriptive analysis so as to better understand the data,exploratory data analysis to test hypotheses and linear regression and correlation to test whether there exists a relationship between the dependent variable(salary) and the independent variables(education level, race, country, years of experience, age and gender).

-Data Visualization:Data visualization is an important process because it one can present the findings of the project in form of graphs and charts.This way,one is able to better understand the findings and gain insights from the data.
+Data Visualization will involve presenting the findings of the project in form of graphs and charts.

 ## NOTEBETTER!